2sh/seven-segment-script/README.md

   pinMap: [0,6,2,4,3,5,1,7]
 })

+// Automatically add soft hyphens using the hyphen NPM package const hyphenatedMultiLineText = hyphenate(multiLineText)
-// Splitting the text for a panel with a width of 24 seven segment displays sstGeneral.convert(multiLineText).split(24).forEach(line => {
+// Splitting the text for a panel with a width of 24 seven-segment displays sst.convert(hyphenatedMultiLineText).split(24).forEach(line => {
   line.toBytes()
 })
 // Splitting takes into account spaces, newline and soft/hard hyphenation characters

-// One liner
-sstGeneral.convert(text).toDsegString()
+// English doesn't require this, but for various other locales,
+// either set them in the instance: const sstMultiLang = new SevenSegmentType({
+  // Note Ü would map to UE even in French text
+  locales: ['fr', 'it', 'de']
+})

+// or during the conversion:
+const deText = "Öffentlich text anzeigen." // Ö becomes Oe const deDisplayLine = sst.convert(text, { locales: ['de'] })
 ```

 The font to use is [DSEG font v0.50beta1](https://github.com/keshikan/DSEG/releases/tag/v0.50beta1).
 The current NPM stable release does not include the